munkca/zmk-tern-ble-HD/README.md

 And much thanks to Ryan Schenk for also making the gorgeous Re-gret, which scratches so many itches, but got me considering ever-smaller keyboards.

-This has my keymap using Callum-style home-row mods.
-I'll be making a copy and try out a HandsDown layout.
+This is the one I will be building a HandsDown keymap for, and is currently a work almost in progress.